Heritability of IQ: Heritability and socioeconomic status

 Hypotheses about the relationship between the value of heritability and socioeconomic status originated with Sandra Scarr's 1971 article Race, Social Class, and IQ.
-Scarr notes that existing theories of environmental disadvantage explaining the relationship between social class and IQ predict that more advantaged groups will show greater genetic variance as the advantaged groups don't experience as many detrimental environmental effects. her study, she identified statistical interactions between socioeconomic environment and genetic variance, finding that genetic influences on IQ were stronger in higher socioeconomic groups where environmental conditions allowed genetic potential to be more fully expressed, whereas in lower socioeconomic groups, adverse environments constrained this expression and reduced the impact of genetic differences.
+Scarr notes that existing theories of environmental disadvantage explaining the relationship between social class and IQ predict that more advantaged groups will show greater genetic variance as the advantaged groups don't experience as many detrimental environmental effects.
+In her study, she identified statistical interactions between socioeconomic environment and genetic variance, finding that genetic influences on IQ were stronger in higher socioeconomic groups where environmental conditions allowed genetic potential to be more fully expressed, whereas in lower socioeconomic groups, adverse environments constrained this expression and reduced the impact of genetic differences.
 Other than some minor criticisms and a partial replication, the topic was not broached again until the 1996 APA report "Intelligence: Knowns and Unknowns", which stated that:

 "We should note, however, that low-income and non-white families are poorly represented in existing adoption studies as well as in most twin samples.
 Thus it is not yet clear whether these studies apply to the population as a whole.
 It remains possible that, across the full range of income and ethnicity, between-family differences have more lasting consequences for psychometric intelligence."